rodmarkun/SmolML/smolml/models/regression/README.md

 To streamline the implementation of different regression algorithms, in SmolML we will make a `Regression` base class (in `regression.py`).
 This class handles the common structure and the training loop logic, and it will be the foundation for all of our regression models.
 Specific models like `LinearRegression` or `PolynomialRegression` (different kinds of regression) will inherit from it.

 First off, our model needs to know **how many input features** we're working with from the beginning in order to initialize the correct number of weights.
 We'll also need a **loss function** for calculating *how wrong we are*.
 Finally, we'll use an **optimizer** and an **initializer**, just like with all our models.
-If you don't want to implement those just yet, you can initialize the weights randomly and implement simple gradient descent in the `fit()` method.
+This is a design choice from the library, you can implement both directly in the model class.

 Next, we need to define a `fit()` method that trains the network based on the input features `X` and the true values `y` (which are `MLArrays`!) for a certain number of `iterations`.
 We'll also need a `restart()` to reset all gradients in our model (`MLArray` has a method for that, check it out!)